-This report, along with additional information from other assessment of effects reports (e.g. underwater noise, ecology - benthic fauna and fish, water quality modelling), will form the basis of a comprehensive assessment of environmental effects focused on marine mammals in the proposal area and is intended to support the final resource consent application.
-Recommendations for management and monitoring, if necessary based on the assessment are included.
+This report, along with additional information from other assessment of effects reports (e.g. underwater noise, ecology-benthic fauna and fish, water quality modelling), will form the basis of a comprehensive assessment of environmental effects focused on marine mammals in the proposal area and is intended to support the final resource consent application.
+Recommendations for management and monitoring, if necessary based on the assessment, are included.

 Figure 1.
-Existing 'renewal' consent area (yellow) along the Pakiri coastline, New Zealand (Map provided by McCallum Bros Limited).
+The proposed new consent area (red) along the Pakiri coastline with reference to the existing MBL consent area (yellow) and that of Kaipara Ltd (blue).
+Map provided by McCallum Bros Limited.